ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 ### Prepare the environment variables

-The configuration/environment variables for running and building the SMTP Relay Server container is automatically populated through utilisation of the generate-env-file.sh script which is executed when using the 'make gen-env' command.
+The configuration/environment variables for running and building the SMTP Relay Server container are automatically populated through utilisation of the generate-env-file.sh script which is executed when using the 'make gen-env' command.

 1. Clone this repo to a local directory.
 1. Generate `.env` file with the required values for the environment automatically, run: